arisalissandrakis/correlated-timelines/README.md

 For each task setup there are seven parameters: two for _climate_ (_sunlight_ and _humidity_) and five for _plants_ (either _Apples_, _Oranges_, _Bananas_, _Berries_, and _Grapes_ for the fruits task dataset, or _Tomatoes_, _Carrots_, _Potatoes_, _Cabbages_, and _Lettuces_ for the veggies task dataset).
 Each of the two subdirectories contains 39 CSV files (named after European countries) that corresponded to spatial locations in our study.
 Each CSV has three columns: _dimension_ (parameter name), _time_, and _value_.
+Each timeline has 150 time events that are assumed to correspond across all timelines; excluding the header row, the climate CSV files have 300 rows (2 x 150), and the plant CSV files 750 rows (5 x 150).

 Independent of the location, the climate and plant data are correlated to each other as follows for the _fruits_ task: